 The program is for college students in the United States between the ages of 18 and 29.
 If you are a college/university staff member who is interested in purchasing discounted condoms, please visit trojanprofessional.com.

 Have questions?
-Please email Kinjo Kiema, Manager of State and Local Campaigns at email@example.com.
+Please email Geoff Corey, Senior Manager of Digital Campaign Strategy, at email@example.com.

-Check out the following activist toolkits that will teach you how to organize and win a free condom dispenser at your school.
+Check out the following activist toolkits that will teach you how to organize and win free condom dispensers at your school.

 Writing an Op Ed or Letter to the Editor